angular/angular/aio/content/guide/setup-systemjs-anatomy.md

-@title
-Anatomy of the Setup Project
+# Anatomy of the Setup Project

-@intro
-Inside the local development environment for SystemJS.

-@description

 The documentation [setup](guide/setup) procedures install a _lot_ of files.
 Most of them can be safely ignored.